jisuanjixue/pingcrm_react/README.md

 # PingCRM on Rails

-A demo application built with Ruby on Rails and react.js and chakra-ui, not use tailwind css to style. [original PingCRM written in ruby on rails/vue and tailwind](https://github.com/ledermann/pingcrm) to illustrate how **[Inertia.js](https://inertiajs.com/)** works.
+A demo application built with Ruby on Rails and react.js and chakra-ui, not use tailwind css to style.
+[original PingCRM written in ruby on rails/vue and tailwind](https://github.com/ledermann/pingcrm) to illustrate how **[Inertia.js](https://inertiajs.com/)** works.

 ![Screenshot](screenshot.jpg)

 This is a port of the [original PingCRM written in Laravel/PHP](https://github.com/inertiajs/pingcrm) to Ruby on Rails.
 Now it's possible to dive into the beautiful world of **Inertia.js** without having to install PHP ;-)

-There is a hosted installation of this demo available at https://pingcrm.ledermann.dev.
-Login with:

-- **Username:** johndoe@example.com
-- **Password:** secret

 ## Lighthouse performance audit